open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 ### Source and destination attributes

 `source` and `destination` attributes describe network peers exchanging packets and usually populated together.
-They could also be populated along with `client.*` and `server.*` attributes.

 _Note: `source` and `destination` are applicable on packet level and should not be used to describe bi-directional network calls since each peer plays both `source` and `destination` roles._